psychopy/psychopy/docs/source/developers/plugins.rst

 ================================

-Plugins are packages which can be loaded to extend core PsychoPy, allowing third-party developers to add features and customizations.
+Plugins are packages which can be loaded to extend core PsychoPy, allowing third-party developers to add optional features and customizations.

 PsychoPy's plugin system allows for modifications to the coder API by taking advantage of Python's flexibility.
 A plugin can add new objects to the namespace